 The Studio D Institute is a summer scholar program for academics and professionals focused on making.
 The Institute offers opportunities for self-directed learning and creative prototyping with the help of the Studio D team and resources over the summer months within a virtual studio and collaborating in a remote makerspace.
 The Studio D Institute supports designers and projects for a short period of time to collaborate on individual projects centered on the built environment and the objects within, all in a remote environment that supports making beyond the physical Studio D shop walls.

-The deadline for interest is April 2, 2021.
-Once you have sent your application to the Studio D Institute through the link below, informal interviews will be set up to go through your project ideas and/or questions.
-This will occur from April 5-16.
-Final acceptance will be delivered April 30, 2021.
+The deadline for interest is April 15, 2022.
+Once you have sent your application to the Studio D Institute through the link below, informal interviews will be scheduled to discuss project needs and ideas.
+This will occur from April 18-22, 2022.

 Any Studio D question will be answered by email StudioD@cfa.fsu.edu.